Pan-Americanism: Latin American Responses to the Monroe Doctrine

-Economic Impacts
+Economic impact

 In 2019, 15.1 and 14.6 percent of all US imports were exchanged with Canada and Mexico, respectively.
 A significant portion of these imports involved food products.
 At 76%, the vast majority of all Canadian exports in 2021 were shipped South into the United States.
 Of these exports, goods such as lumber, automotive and aircraft components, aluminum, wheat, and vegetable oils were among the top exported commodities.
 Similarly, 76.4% of all Mexican exports, such as computers, cars, and crude petroleum, were destined for the United States.
 In 2017, 12 and 10 percent of all US exports were exchanged with Canada and Mexico, respectively.